How to Prepare for Aging Parents and What to Expect.

 No one likes to think of their parents getting older.
 When we were young, they were our rock.
 They took care of us.
 They picked us up when we were down.
 They made us feel safe.
 Then suddenly, what seems like overnight, our parents are the ones who need help.

 Now, it’s typically people like you, adult children, who step in as caregivers to lend the support they need.
 But how can you prepare for aging parents?
 When do you step in?
 When do you not?
-To help you know what to expect with aging parents, it’s good to have an understanding of the general stages of aging.
+When should you consider other options, like a Life Plan Community, that can allow them to age in place?
+If so, when’s a good time to move into independent living?

 The 5 Stages of Aging